wangcassidy/normal-navigator/README.md

 # Normal Navigator

-### A simple R Shiny App for working with the normal distribution
+A simple R Shiny App for working with the normal distribution

-My first Shiny App!

 ### How to run this app
 In the R Studio console, run the code below: